iamdhrutipatel/BreasTest/README.md

 3. Artifical Neural Network

 ## Explanation of the Project
-- Edit here.

-- We've created a DeepFake Detection system which intends to detect DeepFake videos using Deep Learning techniques like ResNext and LSTM.
-Also integrated the  trained model with the Frontend UI which uses ReactJs and Backend uses Flask.
+- First, I've trained my model with artifical neural network to predict the if it is benign diagnosis or malignant diagnosis.
+In that learned so many things like how to deal with missing values or categorical values, etc.

+- Second, I've trained the model with logstic regression and random forest algorithms.
+Also, have done randomized search to find the best parameters to train the model.

-- The Dataset we've used to train our model is [here](https://github.com/yuezunli/celeb-deepfakeforensics).
+- The Dataset I've used to train my models is [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).

+- To find artifical neural network trained model follow this [link](https://github.com/iamdhrutipatel/Breasttest/blob/main/Breast_Cancer_Prediction_ANN.ipynb).

-- To find our trained model follow this [link](https://drive.google.com/drive/folders/1-zErGZ9T89TplQs3ws4QVRFlqE-ljW6l?usp=sharing).
+- To find logistic regression and random forest trained model follow this [link](https://github.com/iamdhrutipatel/Breasttest/blob/main/Breast_Cancer_Prediction_LR_RF.ipynb).

-- To train our model we've took help from [here](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/tree/master/Model%20Creation).
-  Thanks to them!

 ## Libraries Used
 Libraries used in this project are as follows: